gdgsantiagodecompostela/devfest.gdgsantiagodecompostela.com/_posts/2014-07-21-call-for-papers.markdown

 date:   2014-07-21 09:00:00
 isStaticPost: false
 ---
-GDG DevFest Ukraine 2014 will be held 24-25th of October in ancient city of Lviv.
-If you want to be part of this great event as a speaker you knocked at the good door.
+GDG DevFest Vigo 2017 is looking for awesome and inspiring people who would like to speak at our event in the small city of Vigo.
+The event will be held on the 21st-22nd October, however the DevFest is the 21st October!
+Sign up.

 #### Presenters – who should speak at the DevFest Conference?